rapid7/metasploit-framework/documentation/modules/auxiliary/admin/http/netgear_r6700_pass_reset.md

 ## Description

-This module exploits a buffer overflow vulnerability in the upnpd daemon (/usr/sbin/upnpd), running on the router Netgear R6700v3, ARM Architecture, firmware version V1.0.4.82_10.0.57 and V1.0.4.84_10.0.58.
-Previous versions or models might also be vulnerable but they were not tested and would require additional offset information to work properly.
-Refer to the advisory for details on how to identify offsets in new versions.
+This module exploits a buffer overflow vulnerability in the upnpd daemon (/usr/sbin/upnpd), running on the router Netgear R6700v3, ARM Architecture, firmware version V1.0.4.82_10.0.57 and V1.0.4.84_10.0.58 to reset the password of the "admin" user on affected systems back to its factory default of "password".
+Support for other versions has not been added due to time constraints; users are encouraged to refer to the advisory for details on how to update the offset to the admin password reset functionality to support other firmware versions.

-The vulnerability can only be exploited by an attacker on the LAN side of the router, but the attacker does not need any authentication to abuse it.
+The vulnerability can only be exploited by an attacker on the LAN side of the router, however it can be exploited by unauthenticated attackers.
 It will reset admin password to a factory defaults "password".
+Successful exploitation will crash the upnpd daemon and it will not restart, so attackers can only exploit this vulnerability once per reboot of the router.
 After using this module, to achieve code execution, do the following steps manually:

 1. Login to 192.168.1.1 with creds 'admin:password', then:
     * go to Advanced -> Administration -> Set Password
  	* Change the password from 'password' to <WHATEVER>
 2. Run metasploit as root, then:
  	* use exploit/linux/telnet/netgear_telnetenable